-The Starling Project facilitates art workshops that create shared social spaces which offer a chance to get to know new people and places in Sussex, build community relationships and address the trauma of individual lives.
+We facilitate art workshops that create shared social spaces which offer a chance to get to know new people and places in Sussex, build community relationships and address the trauma of individual lives.
 Our art practice is an innovative way to encourage participation and encourage further positive changes.
-It also offers a safe space to build resilience and realise your potential.
+It also offers a safe space to build resilience and realise potential.
 With the opportunity to work through difficult experiences and be supported to better understand some of the symptoms linked to this where of interest/ of relevance, for example: sharing experiences of low mood; exploring stress, sleeplessness, anger, low self-esteem, grief; accessing practical tools for coping.

 We work with all ages and welcome families and adults to our latest project.

-The Starling Project receives REFERRALS, REQUESTS and COMMISSIONS from community leaders, tutors, social workers, family workers, mentors, PAs, key workers.
+The Starling Project receives REFERRALS, REQUESTS and COMMISSIONS from a range of people and places; community leaders, tutors, social workers, family workers, mentors, key workers.
 We are experienced in thinking about possible emotional and social support for individuals and helping to refer on to a great established network in the local area.
 Referrals can be made via a short email.
 We do not require full history of a person.

 THREADS OF LIFE, MEMORY & RESISTANCE (ARPILLERAS), 2018